AliKhamed/MultiCloudDevOpsProject/README.md

-# Terraform and Ansible on AWS to Java Application Cycle
+# Multi Cloud DevOps Project

 This project demonstrates a complete CI/CD pipeline setup for a Java application using Terraform, Ansible, Jenkins, SonarQube, and OpenShift.
-The pipeline begins with infrastructure provisioning on AWS using Terraform, followed by configuration management and application deployment using Ansible, Jenkins, and SonarQube.
+The pipeline begins with infrastructure provisioning on AWS using Terraform, followed by configuration management and application deployment using Ansible, Jenkins, SonarQube and Deploy on OpenShift Cluster.

 ## Table of Contents